krys-tsuda/Live-Project/README.md

 # Live-Project
 <h3> Introduction</h3>
 <p> For this project I was tasked with developing a web application for a hobbiest to store a collection of things as well as relating API and data scraped.
-When creating this project I wanted a place for manga enthusiast to digitally store their collection, include details on those mangas, and display their covers.
-My Manga came forth from those ideas as well as data scraping for covers so the user would have a source to search from for their collection.
-The API searches based upon category giving the user the ability to find new mangas for their collection.
+When creating this project I wanted a place for manga enthusiast to digitally store their collection, including details, and covers.
+My Manga was developed with those ideas in mind, as well as data scraping for covers to be utilized by users.
+Through the connected API, users can find their next manga filtering search results by category and displaying corresponding synopsis.

-The initial steps of this project were giving MyManga basic CRUD operations.
+The initial steps of this project were applying basic CRUD operations to MyManga interface.
 The user can CREATE a record of a manga adding it to a database with the user panel.
 Through the collection page the user can READ those details in the form of bootstrap cards.
 Each card has a button with EDIT and DELETE functionality.
 Using BeautifulSoup cover images were scraped from Anilist for users to utilize as cover sources.
 I connected to Kitsu's API giving the user the ability to search for mangas.
 A dropdown menu with category options specifies results.

 <h3>Project Stories</h3>
 <ol>